opendatahub-io/odh-dashboard/README.md

 ### Official Image Builds
 odh-dashboard images are automatically built and pushed to [quay.io](https://quay.io/repository/opendatahub/odh-dashboard) after every commit to the `main` branch.
 The image tag name format for each image is `main-<COMMIT SHORT HASH>`.

 Example: The `main` branch is updated with commit `f76e3952834f453b1d085e8627f9c17297c2f64c`.
-The CI system will automatically build an odh-dashboard image based on that code and push the new image to `odh-dashboard:main-f76e395`
+The CI system will automatically build an odh-dashboard image based on that code and push the new image to `odh-dashboard:main-f76e395` and updated `odh-dashboard:main` to point to the same image hash

-The [latest](https://quay.io/opendatahub/odh-dashboard:latest) tag is a floating tag that is updated nightly and points to the most recent `main-<HASH>` commit from the previous day.
+The [nightly](https://quay.io/opendatahub/odh-dashboard:nightly) tag is a floating tag that is updated nightly and points to the most recent `main-<HASH>` commit from the previous day.

 ### Deploy using kustomize
 The [manifests](./manifests) folder contains a [kustomize](https://kustomize.io) manifest that can be used with `kustomize build`.